 Cons of Using Soy in Candles?

-There are not many cons to soy wax, but if you put enough heat on soy wax it can shrink in its container.
-This can create an uneven burn and make your candle look less appealing overall, but this is a pretty minor inconvenience compared to other wax types.
+There are not many cons to soy wax, at least in our minds.
+However, if you put enough heat on soy wax it can shrink in its container.
+This can create an uneven burn and make your candle look less appealing overall.
+This is a pretty minor inconvenience compared to other wax types.

 Soy candles can go bad if they are not placed in the right conditions.
-You'll want to store your soy wax candle in a cool and dry location which will add to it's longevity, and you'll definitely want to keep it out of extremely hot or humid environments.
+You’ll want to store your soy wax candle in a cool and dry location which will add to it’s longevity.
+In addition, you’ll certainly want to keep it out of extremely hot or humid environments.

-If you're looking to make these candles, sell them and then ship them, you'll have to be careful, because the melting point of soy is considerable lower then paraffin.
-This means if they are being shipped to humid climates, or sold at outdoor markets in the heat, they can literally melt before your eyes or in the shipping box.
+If you’re looking to make these candles, sell them and then ship them, you’ll have to be careful.
+The melting point of soy is considerably lower then paraffin.
+This means if they are being shipped to humid climates, or sold at outdoor markets in the heat, they can literally melt before your eyes or in the shipping box itself.

 Yes, if cooled again they will re-solidify, but you’ll want to take special considerations if this is the route you go.

-Some soy waxes have higher melting points the others, or you could choose waxes that are blending with paraffin, but if not, take special precautions when shipping or moving soy wax in hot climates.
+Some soy waxes have higher melting points then others.
+Alternatively, you could choose waxes that are blended with paraffin.
+Just make sure to take special precautions when shipping or moving soy wax in hot climates.

-Thanks for stopping by and be sure to leave a comment on some of the best candles you've found out their on the market to share with the community!
+Thanks for stopping by and be sure to leave a comment on some of the best candles you’ve found to share with the community!